quantlabvr/quantlabvr.github.io/_pages/home.md

 </div>

-We are a dynamic research group, at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl) and soon at [LMU](https://www.physik.lmu.de/en/index.html).
-Our aim is to explore and understand quantum materials, including strange metals, high-temperature superconductors, and quantum critical electron matter.
-To this end, we develop new quantum sensing and quantum imaging instrumentation to get the key quantum mechanical degrees of freedom.
-We want to be able to build the perfect instruments to answer the scientific questions we deem most important (see [Research](research)).
+We are a dynamic research group, at the [Department of Economics](http://www.dse.univr.it).
+Our aim is to explore and understand financial markets.
+See our [Research](research)).

-We are very much looking forward to being part of [LMU physics](https://www.physik.lmu.de/en/index.html)!
-We will build up our instruments right in the center of the city, in the “Sommerfeldkeller”, where Sommerfeld himself worked.
-We will exchange ideas with world class groups working in quantum physics, cold-atom many-body physics, and 2d quantum materials.

-Our move to LMU will likely start around Summer 2024, depending on the state of renovations.

  **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**